 SuretyBonds.com can issue Michigan notary surety bonds for just $30 for six or seven years of coverage!
 No credit check is required, so everyone qualifies.
 Get bonded instantly for less than $10 per year.

 The Michigan notary surety bond amount is set at $10,000.

-Errors and omissions insurance is available for an additional $5 when you work with SuretyBonds.com.
+Errors and omissions insurance is always available when you work with SuretyBonds.com to get your notary bond.
 Including errors and omissions insurance with your bond ensures you are NOT held personally liable for mistakes made while notarizing documents.
 Visit our blog for more information on this essential coverage.

 Call 1 (800) 308-4358 or fill out an online bond request form to get bonded instantly!

 If you’re ready to get bonded, call SuretyBonds.com at 1 (800) 308-4358 or fill out our online bond request form.
 We’ll get you bonded in five minutes flat.
 It’s that easy!